-The weather could turn on you and you are stuck in the middle of nowhere.
-Sleeping in a tent in this fast northern wilderness probably would not be wise, so stretching out inside the car is your only option.
+The weather could turn on you and you could get you stuck in the middle of nowhere.
+In this situation, sleeping in a tent in this fast northern wilderness would not be wise; stretching out inside the car is your only option.
 This could become a rough night, tossing and turning to the “comforting” sounds of wild animals.

 If you are not prepared for the risks, these situations can turn into nightmares.
-That’s why it is important to be well prepared for this kind if a trip and to carry essential survival gear.
+That’s why it is important to be well prepared for this kind of a road trip and to carry all the essential survival gear.

-That’s exactly what I’m planning to do for my upcoming northern road trip.
-To have a Wilderness Road Trip Planner available will reduce the planning stress and give me a peace of mind.
+That’s exactly what I do before venturing on any northern road trip.
+The Wilderness Road Trip Planner helps reduce the planning stress and gives me a peace of mind.

 - Air Compressor: A 12 V portable air compressor is a must-have road companion for any backcountry road tripper.

 - Windshield fluid, Antifreeze and a bottle of motor oil: Just in case.